How to Pick Between Term vs Whole Life Insurance

 Due to the long protection period and cash value retention, permanent policies are usually more expensive than term policies.

-There’s also a subset of whole life insurance called universal life insurance.
+Universal life insurance is another type of permanent life insurance, alongside whole life.
 Learn how universal policies compare to whole-life policies.

 Pros of Whole Life Insurance